Monkeys in Japanese culture: Cuisine

-Eating monkey meat, which is a long-standing tradition in China, is uncommon in Japanese culture.
+Eating monkey meat is uncommon in Japanese culture.
 Archaeological excavations have found monkey bones at sites dated from the hunting-gathering Jōmon period (c.
 14,000–300 BCE) but not at sites from the agricultural Yayoi period (300 BCE-250 CE) and later.
 Besides being a source of food for the hunters, monkeys were a menace to farmers because they stole crops.
 Since the avoidance of monkey meat infers people seeing the proximity between monkeys and themselves, Ohnuki-Tierney concludes that Japanese beliefs about the "semideified status and the positive role of mediation between humans and deities" began in the Yayoi era.
 Buddhist thought affected some Japanese attitudes toward monkeys; the Nihongi records that in 676, Emperor Tenmu issued a law the prohibited eating the meat of cattle, horses, dogs, monkeys, and chickens.
 Even today, in the regions northeast of the Ryōhaku Mountains in Ishikawa Prefecture, "hunters observe no taboo in regard to monkey hunting, while those in the regions southwest of the mountain range observe numerous taboos".